pat/thinking-sphinx/upgrading.md

 end
 {% endhighlight %}

 * You'll also note here that the internal weight attribute is explicitly included.
 This is necessary for edge Sphinx post 2.0.5.
+Also, since Sphinx 2.1.1, `@weight` is now `weight()`.
 * Batched/Bulk searches are done pretty similarly as in the past - here's a code sample that'll only hit Sphinx once:

 {% highlight ruby %}